HarperFast/harper-edge-ai-example/README.md

 # Edge AI Personalization with Harper: A Practical Example

-> **How to build intelligent, real-time personalization at the edge using Harper's native AI capabilities**
+> **How to build intelligent, real-time personalization at the edge with Harper.**

 This repository demonstrates edge AI implementation using Harper as your data layer and compute platform.
-Instead of sending user data to distant AI services, we run TensorFlow.js models directly within Harper, achieving sub-100ms AI inference while keeping user data local.
+Instead of sending user data to distant AI services, we run TensorFlow.js models directly within Harper at the edge, achieving sub-100ms AI inference while keeping user data local.

 ## 🎯 What You'll Learn

 **Edge AI Concepts:**
-- Running TensorFlow.js models server-side within Harper
+- Running TensorFlow.js models at the edge within Harper
 - Real-time inference without external API calls
 - Intelligent caching with Harper's multi-layer storage
 - Statistical A/B testing for AI model optimization